Tim Gleason: International

 Gleason played for the United States at the 2010 Winter Olympics in Vancouver, winning a silver medal.

 Playing style

 Gleason is known for his toughness and gritty play, including the diving effort he made for the Hurricanes to prevent the puck from leaving the offensive zone in Game 7 of the 2009 Eastern Conference Semi-finals against the New Jersey Devils, which ultimately led to a game-tying goal.
 He also took a puck to the face whilst playing against the Washington Capitals in 2009, but returned to the ice after multiple stitches to eventually score the tying goal on a breakaway.

+Personal life

+Gleason’s cousin Ben is also a professional ice hockey player.
+He is under contract with the Minnesota Wild.
+In 2017, Gleason and former teammate Cam Ward established a winery in Napa Valley, California.